 Appellate & Business Lawyer

 Bill Gary’s practice focuses on litigation and appellate law.
 He is highly regarded for his skills in the development and implementation of strategies for business and government clients to manage complex and multifaceted problems.
 Bill is the firm’s senior trial attorney with expertise in commercial, constitutional, government and product liability cases.
 He has appeared in more than 1,400 appeals and has argued hundreds of cases in the Oregon Supreme Court, Oregon Court of Appeals, federal appellate courts and the United States Supreme Court.
 He served as Oregon’s Solicitor General and Deputy Attorney General (second in command of the Oregon Department of Justice).
 He served as President of the firm from 1990-2008.

 Admissions & Memberships

 Bill is admitted to the Oregon State Bar and also the U.S. District Court for the District of Oregon, the U.S. Court of Appeals for the Ninth Circuit, the U.S. Court of Appeals for the D.C.
 Circuit and the U.S. Supreme Court.
 He practices actively in all of those courts.
-He is a member of the American Bar Association, the Lane County Bar Association, the Multnomah Bar Association, and the Oregon City Attorneys Association as well as the American Academy of Appellate Lawyers and The Supreme Court Historical Society.
+He is a member of the American Academy of Appellate Lawyers and The Supreme Court Historical Society.

 Bill received his J.D. from the University of California, Hastings College of Law, Order of the Coif, in 1976.
 He also has a B.A. in English and Speech/Theater from the University of Oregon Honors College.